Understanding Junmai, Ginjo, and Daiginjo

 Junmai types pair beautifully with Japanese cuisine in general—simmered dishes, grilled fish, anything highlighting natural flavors.
 Warming brings out the umami, making it excellent for kanzake (heated sake).

 Ginjo types complement delicate dishes like sashimi and sushi.
 Serve chilled so the elegant aromatics enhance rather than overpower the food.
+Those fruity notes also play surprisingly well with Western dishes and cheese.

 Of course, these are just guidelines.
 The best approach is trusting your own palate and experimenting freely.